harness/developer-hub/docs/internal-developer-portal/catalog/register-software-component.md

 ### GitHub Auto-Discovery Plugin

 If you're aiming to register multiple components in the software catalog concurrently, the [GitHub auto-discovery plugin](https://developer.harness.io/docs/internal-developer-portal/plugins/available-plugins/github-catalog-discovery/) is a valuable tool.
-This plugin automates the discovery and registration of components, with all the IDP YAML located in single repo.
+This plugin automates the discovery and registration of components, with all the idp yamls located in single repo.

 ### Using the Catalog API